Structured building cabling

 Conventionally structured cabling with pre-assembled data cables

-Cabling designed by experts, operational flexibility, modularity as well as fast and easy installation with guaranteed performance characteristics: these are our high-performance, end-to-end, harmonized PreCONNECT® cabling systems for structured building cabling in accordance with DIN EN 50173.
-Copper and fiber-optic cabling technology are combined in an optimum cabling concept – simple, flexible, cost-efficient.
-The single-sided and double-sided pre-assembly of our LAN cabling systems permits time savings at the installation site of up to 15%.
+Expertly designed cabling that combines operational flexibility, modularity, and fast, easy installation with guaranteed performance: these are the hallmarks of our high-performance, end-to-end, harmonised PreCONNECT® cabling systems for structured building cabling in accordance with DIN EN 50173.
+Copper and fibre-optic cabling technologies are integrated into an optimal cabling concept that is simple, flexible, and cost-efficient.
+The single-sided and double-sided pre-assembly of our LAN cabling systems enables time savings of up to 15% during on-site installation.

 Conventionally structured cabling with enhanced flexibility

-Do you want more flexibility in the spatial layout of your workplaces?
-PreCONNECT® flexNET is the perfect response to the demands of the increasingly dynamic working processes in the office environment, in manufacturing and in building management.
-The extension and restructuring work can be performed without interrupting ongoing operations.
+Looking for greater flexibility in the spatial arrangement of your workplaces?
+PreCONNECT® flexNET is the ideal solution to meet the demands of increasingly dynamic working processes in office environments, manufacturing, and building management.
+Extensions and restructuring can be carried out without disrupting ongoing operations.

 Structured building cabling with increased flexibility in the spatial layout of workplaces